bddap/dagyo/README.md

   - A relative path to the the dockerfile for this progdef.
   - healthcheck-timeout

-All progdefs have two implicit outputs (in addition to the ones specified in metadata):
-- "dagyo:panic" - indicates the job has failed, by default the Dagyo Sheduler will kill and cleanup the entire flow.
-- "dagyo:healthy" - indicates the job is still running, if a job does not output to this stream for the specified period, the Dagyo Scheduler will kill and cleanup the entire flow.

-Progdefs have one implicit input (in addition to the ones specified in metadata):
-- "dagyo:stop" - if a job receives a message on this stream, it should stop this job and cleanup.

 ## Dagyo Flow

 A running data flow tree.
 Resources allocated to the flow include Daggo Executors and job